gbastosdev/mailService/README.md

 #### ENGLISH ####
 - Automatically e-mail sender with Node.js and Redis!

-- For using the application properly, you should:
+- In order to use the application properly, you should:
   * Install the dependencies with npm.
 Note that you must have Node.js installed to use npm package manager.
   * If you are using Windows as your OS, I recommend you to use Docker Desktop.
 Otherwise, make sure to install Docker whichever way you prefer.
   * Create the Docker image.
 For this project, I used the command: "docker run --name redis -p 6379:6379 -d -t redis:alpine".
 You can use composer files to help you on creating and running docker containers and images.